patooz/alx-system_engineering-devops/0x01-shell_permissions/README.md

-find . -type d -exec chmod ugo+x {} + - adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users. mkdir -m 751 my_dir - creates a directory called my_dir with permissions 751 in the working directory. chgrp school hello - a script that changes the group owner to school for the file hello
+find . -type d -exec chmod ugo+x {} + - adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users. mkdir -m 751 my_dir - creates a directory called my_dir with permissions 751 in the working directory. chgrp school hello - a script that changes the group owner to school for the file hello chown -R vincent:staff ./* -  changes the owner to vincent and the group owner to staff for all the files and directories in the working directory.